 ISO Certified 9001:2015

-We have cleanroom apparel that meets ISO 5, 6, 7, and 8 standards, in a variety of sizes and colors, individually packaged and bulk packaged.
+We have cleanroom apparel, clothing, and garments that meet ISO 5, 6, 7, and 8 standards, in a variety of sizes and colors, individually packaged and bulk packaged.

 What Is Cleanroom Apparel

 Cleanroom apparel, simply put, is anything that you would wear into a cleanroom or sterile environment.
 Cleanroom clothing is meant to be lint-free and non-shedding, safe to wear into environments in which even the smallest particles could cause damage to the products that are being manufactured and packaged.
 By wearing the proper garments and accessories that are approved for cleanrooms, you can control contamination and protect yourself.

 Different classes of cleanrooms, labs, and sterile environments have different garment requirements, including ISO classifications (see below).

 The strictest cleanrooms and labs will often require that anyone entering the cleanroom “gown up” and wear: cleanroom suits, bouffant hats, hoods, shoe or boot covers, goggles, face masks, and gloves.

 Typically, you’ll be required to change into new protective clothing each time you enter the cleanroom.